-Are you looking for something more?
-Happiness?
-Meaning?
-Challenge?
-Transformation?
-If your answer to any of these questions is yes, then keep reading.
-Doug Duncan Sensei’s pithy book, Dharma if you Dare, offers an empowering starting point for addressing these common desires.
+Doug Duncan Sensei’s pithy book, Dharma if you Dare, offers an empowering starting point for addressing our desire for ‘something more’.